stevegotham/foolinAround/README.md

 ## A fun project with which to explore Vue.js

-A small project using Vue to dynamically displays mock data
+A small project using Vue to dynamically display mock data